 Ventricular Assist Devices

-Ventricular assist devices, or VADs, are used to treat heart failure.
+Ventricular assist devices (VADs) are used to treat patients with weak hearts or heart failure.

-They work by taking blood from the heart and pumping it to the rest of the body, thus taking the burden off the heart.
+VADs — also known as heart pumps or mechanical circulatory support devices — are designed to support heart function and blood flow.
+The small implantable devices pump blood from the heart to the rest of the body, thus taking the burden off the heart.

 Your doctor may recommend a ventricular assist device to help your heart work better if you: